|Sectors/Branches||Periods||Business confidence (%)|

 Data available from: 4th quarter 2008

-The results for fourth quarter 2021 have been added.
+The results for second quarter 2022 have been added.

 When will new figures be published?

-The results for first quarter 2022 are expected to be published mid-February 2022.
+The results for third quarter 2022 are expected to be published mid-August 2022.

 - Business confidence